chromium/chromium/services/device/generic_sensor/README.md

 class.
 The TYPE_* values in the below descriptions correspond to the integer constants from the android.hardware.Sensor used to provide data for a SensorType.

+For GRAVITY, the following sensor fallback is used:
+1. Use TYPE_GRAVITY directly
+2. ACCELEROMETER, with a low-pass filter to isolate the effect of gravity

 For LINEAR_ACCELEROMETER, the following sensor fallback is used:
 1. Use TYPE_LINEAR_ACCELERATION directly